What to Feed A Growing Red Wiggler Population

 [WPXperVideo id=21 ] Nothing is better for garden soil than worm castings.
-We use them in our seed starting mix, we add them by the bucket to our garden beds in the spring and we use them to make compost tea rather than buy commercially available worm casting products.
-We made the decision years ago that it made a whole lot more sense to buy a thousand red wigglers, set up a worm bin and start producing our own worm castings.
+We use them in our seed starting mix.
+We add them by the bucket to our garden beds in the spring and we use them to make compost tea rather than buy commercially available worm casting products.
+The decision wa made years ago that it made a whole lot more sense to buy a thousand red wigglers.
+Set up a worm bin and start producing our own worm castings.

 So by taking advantage of these valuable free resources we have more than enough food to keep our red wiggler population growing for the time being and we do our small part to put these materials to good use in our garden and keep them out of landfills.
 Well that’s all for now, thank you very much for watching and until next time remember you can change the world one yard at a time.

 Did you know you can buy your red wigglers from Amazion.com.
 Here is the link